dezaen/dezaen.github.io/_posts/2018-10-21-elucidata-branding.md

         - column      : col-md-6 col-sm-12
           subheading  : Inclusion
           description : This project helped me understand the value of inclusion from different stakeholders.
 As their feedback were helpful in finalizing the design.
 Once the logo was finalized.
 We showed it to everyone and asked for their feedback.
-Most of them liked it and wanted to know the rationale behind the choice of color, font, and shape etc. This exercise sparked a dialog between the teams and we had some fresh suggestions.
+Most of them liked it and wanted to know the rationale behind the choice of color, font, and shape, etc. This exercise sparked a dialog between the teams and we had some fresh suggestions.
 Out of which a few made to our final tweaks.

         - column      : col-md-6 col-sm-12
           subheading  : Brand strategy
           description : I learned about brand strategy in the process of designing the logo.
 My mentor helped me see the bigger picture of the project, and helped me answer the questions like "How will the logo be used in a certain context?"
 We primarily focused on Print and Digital media.
-In Print we had to consider the design of product sheets, leaflets, scientific posters, visiting card and in Digital media we had website, product, social media, emailers, slides, and design system etc.
+In Print we had to consider the design of product sheets, leaflets, scientific posters, visiting card and in Digital media we had website, product, social media, emailers, slides, and design system, etc.

   - name    : section-image-full-width